 PolyglotText Map

+PolyglotText

-xText that a client can display in one of multiple languages.
-The different options can either be defined in-line for each instance of this object, or they can reference a LanguagePack.
+PolyglotText is text that a client may display in one of multiple languages.
+The different options may either be defined in-line for each instance of this object, or they may reference a LanguagePack.

-When defined in-line, the keys are the language codes defined by IETF RFC 3066.
+When defined in-line, the keys shall be the language codes defined by IETF RFC 3066.
 For example, a key with the value “$key”, which is not in IETF RFC 3066 indicates that the text to display can be accessed from a LanguagePack.

 In-line PolyglotText Definition example